 - One of the following: a) Triple-negative disease (ER/PR/HER2-negative) and received at least 2 prior cytotoxic regimens in the metastatic setting; or b) ER- and/or PR-positive/HER2-negative disease and received at least 2 prior cytotoxic regimens in the metastatic setting and are no longer a candidate for hormonal therapy

-- Positive for LIV-1 expression by central pathology review on newly obtained tumor tissue biopsy
+- Positive for LIV-1 expression by central pathology review on archival or newly obtained tumor tissue biopsy

 - Measurable disease

 - Eastern Cooperative Oncology Group performance status 0 or 1